gabrielstramontin/mslearn-AzureManagementTasks/Instructions/Labs/01-prepare.md

 3. Select **Create**.
 ![Screenshot of the server manager menu with the alert icon displayed.](./Media/virtual-network-create.png)
 > **Note:** The subscription and resource group should automatically fill in.
 Verify that the information filled in matches the correct subscription and the new resource group created for the guided project (guided-project-rg if you’re following along with the naming conventions).
-4. Scroll down to the **Instance details** section and `guided-project-vnet` for the Virtual network name.
+4. Scroll down to the **Instance details** section and enter `guided-project-vnet` for the Virtual network name.
 5. Select **Review + create**.
 ![Screenshot of the server manager menu with the alert icon displayed.](./Media/virtual-network-review-create.png)
 6. Select **Create**.